morales-cervantes/Long-COVID-fNIRS-Analysis/README.md

 4. **Explore the Results**: Analyze the outputs to understand the performance of each model and the implications for long COVID classification.

 ## Data availability statement
-The data set that contains functional near-infrared spectroscopy (fNIRS) data from twenty PD patients and twenty healthy individuals is available via Zenodo: [https://zenodo.org/records/7966830](https://zenodo.org/records/7966830).
-There are three folders, each corresponding to a different task: twenty trials of a ten-second finger-tapping task, a two-minute walking task, and the task under analysis in this work, six-minute resting state.
+The dataset that contains functional near-infrared spectroscopy (fNIRS) data from seventeen patients, twelve of whom are healthy, is available via GitHub: [https://github.com/morales-cervantes/Long-COVID-fNIRS-Analysis](https://github.com/morales-cervantes/Long-COVID-fNIRS-Analysis).
+The data is located in the `Long_COVID_fNIRS_Raw_Data` folder and includes preprocessed features extracted from time series data for each patient.

-The code to analyze fNIRS signals with machine learning to assist PD diagnosis is available in GitHub: [https://github.com/GabrielSolana29/rs_fNIRS_PD.git](https://github.com/GabrielSolana29/rs_fNIRS_PD.git).
-This link describes the steps to execute the code.
+The code to analyze fNIRS signals with machine learning to assist in identifying neural correlates of long COVID is available on GitHub: [https://github.com/morales-cervantes/Long-COVID-fNIRS-Analysis](https://github.com/morales-cervantes/Long-COVID-fNIRS-Analysis).
+The code is located in the `data_processing` folder.
+This repository contains all necessary scripts for data preprocessing, model training, and evaluation, as well as performance metrics and results.

 ## Ethics statement
 The studies were conducted on human participants who signed informed consent according to the Declaration of Helsinki (with registration number 77-21) at the Neurology Department of the Central Hospital “Dr. Ignacio Morones Prieto” in Mexico from October 2021 to October 2022.

 ## Authors' contributions
 Edgar Guevara contributed to data collection.
-All authors were involved in statistical analyses, data interpretation, and manuscript.
-All authors planned and designed the study.
-All authors read and approved the final manuscripts.
+All authors were involved in statistical analyses, data interpretation, and planning and designing the study.
+All authors approved the publication of the data.